A Guide to Small Business Taxes

 A major misstep many new business owners make when starting out is failing to plan well for their end-of-year tax bill.
 This is especially a problem for individuals leaving work as an employee where their income tax was withheld by their employer.

 In order to avoid making this mistake a small business should pay estimated taxes to the IRS if it expects to owe taxes of $1,000 or more for the year ($500 if you operate as a corporation).
-Not only will paying estimated taxes help you avoid IRS penalties, they will prevent (at least some of) the sticker-shock when you file your tax return.
+Not only will paying your small business taxes through estimated payments help you avoid IRS penalties, they will prevent (at least some of) the sticker-shock when you file your tax return.